Image: Vitrail de l’église Saint-Pierre de Retiers | Saint Angela Merici | photo by GO69

 Saint Angela Merici’s story

-Angela has the double distinction of founding the first teaching congregation of women in the Church and what is now called a “secular institute” of religious women.
+Angela Merici has the double distinction of founding the first of what are now called “secular institutes” and the first teaching order of women in the Church.

 As with so many saints, history is mostly concerned with their activities.
-But we must always presume deep Christian faith and love in one whose courage lasts a lifetime, and who can take bold new steps when human need demands.
+But deep Christian faith and love sustain one whose courage lasts a lifetime, and who can take bold new steps when human need demands.